pic-protocol/pic-spec/CONTRIBUTING.md

 - contribution volume
 - protocol implementations

-By contributing, you acknowledge that:
+By contributing, you explicitly acknowledge that:

-- **Nicola Gallo** is the original author of the PIC Model
+- **Nicola Gallo** is the original and sole author of the PIC Model
-- contributions apply only to text, examples, review, or protocol material
+- your contributions apply only to text, examples, reviews, or protocol material
-- contributions do NOT imply ownership of the model or its invariants
+- your contributions do **not** imply ownership, co-authorship, endorsement, warranty, or operational responsibility for the PIC Model

-Contributors are credited for **their contributions**, not as authors of the PIC Model.
+Contributors are credited for **their contributions only**, not as authors of the PIC Model.

 ---